Yes, Eraba, back we are on the fastest three hours in media.

 Now you figure AP, this guy's got to be a liberal Democrat.

-A, he's with APP, he lives in Vermont, so he's got to be in the same ideological school as Bernie.
+So he's got to be in the same ideological school as Bernie.

 And he says Bernie Sanders has no social skills.

-He has no sense of humor, which by the way is the same as Hillary.
+He has no sense of humor, which, by the way, is the same as Hillary.

 She doesn't have a sense of humor.